astenast/astenast.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Asterios specializes in building the data infrastructure needed to leverage `machine learning` applications and bring `data-driven` solutions to business problems.
+Asterios specializes in building the data infrastructure needed to leverage machine learning applications and bring `data-driven` solutions to business problems.
-Apart from building scalable pipelines and data engineering, Asterios is passionate about developing machine learning models that benefit society and improve people's lives.
+Apart from building scalable pipelines and `data engineering`, Asterios is passionate about developing `machine learning` models that benefit society and improve people's lives.
 Currently, he develops data lakehouses & ML models in Audiological Solutions, an R&D depertment in Device Software at [Oticon](https://www.oticon.dk/hearing-aid-users), Copenhagen.

 He holds a MSc in [Human-Centered Artificial Intelligence](https://www.compute.dtu.dk/english) from DTU, Denmark and a MEng in Electrical and Computer Engineering from [DUTh](https://www.ee.duth.gr/), Greece.